Upgrade Redpanda in Kubernetes

 Limitations

-The following limitations ensure a smooth transition between versions and help to maintain the stability of your cluster.
+The following limitations ensure a smooth transition between versions and help maintain your cluster’s stability.

 • Broker upgrades: